Ceiling Fan Wiring Diagrams 2023

 A 2 1/8″ deep ceiling fan box must be used for the above ceiling fan installation.
 There are too many wires for a standard 1 1/2″ deep electrical box.
 The wall switch’s red LOAD wire connected to the blue wire on the fan means that the wall switch only operates the light on the fan.
 The built-in pull chain switch operates the fan motor with the black fan wire connected to LINE.

-Ceiling fan wiring diagram depicting one outlet and two switches getting power from the ceiling box
+This image depicts one electrical outlet and two wall switches getting power from the ceiling box.

-Ceiling fan wiring diagram depicting one outlet and two switches getting power from the ceiling box
+This image depicts one electrical outlet and two wall switches getting power from the ceiling box.

-Reversing the direction of the fan motor is accomplished by moving the switch on the fan motor up or down.
+Reversing the direction of the fan motor is accomplished by moving the switch on the top of the fan motor up or down or sideways.

 Alternatively, a dimmer can be installed for the light, and a fan speed control can be installed to control the fan’s speed from the wall.

-Ceiling fan wiring diagram with two wall switches and an electrical outlet
+A wiring diagram for two wall switches that control a fan and light on the ceiling and an electrical outlet that is always on

-Ceiling fan wiring diagram with two wall switches and an electrical outlet
+A wiring diagram for two wall switches that control a fan and light on the ceiling and an electrical outlet that is always on

 The switch boxes will need to be deep enough to accommodate all wires.
 Each switch counts as two wires.

-I like the idea of having the remote control at the switch location, such as with the Lutron Caseta wireless ceiling fan control.
+I like having the remote control at the switch location, such as with the Lutron Caseta wireless ceiling fan control.
 Changing a bad wall switch is easier than replacing the receiver mounted inside the ceiling fan canopy.

 FAN WIRING REPAIR